asierra619/password-generator/README.md

 ## Credits

-Starter code provided by EdX and the UCSD Extended Learning Coding Bootcamp Ask BCS was a huge help in working out the kinks of my project - Thanks to Jerromy, Spider, and Drew!
-I also referenced Emily Morosoff's repo when I originally became stuck on where to begin.
-Thank you all!
+Starter code provided by EdX and the UCSD Extended Learning Coding Bootcamp. <br /> Ask BCS was a huge help in working out the kinks of my project - Thanks to Jerromy, Spider, and Drew! <br /> I also referenced Emily Morosoff's repo when I originally became stuck on where to begin. <br /> Thank you all!

 ## License